 Individual department faculty members at times have research funding available to hire graduate students to aid with their ongoing research projects.
 These appointments can under certain conditions be combined with other positions.

 Faculty undergraduate courses with high enrollments can qualify for funds to hire course Readers to assist faculty instructors with the grading of papers and assignments.
 Paid duties include hours spent in attendance, reading, or grading, but Readers do not supervise discussion sections or hold office hours.

 The department has some limited funds available to support student travel and participation in language programs, conferences (including teacher workshops), and individual research projects.
 Partial funding of travel to the annual SASS conference is guaranteed for those presenting papers, and requests for that funding should be folded into the annual continuing student funding application (see below), but for other travel opportunities related to professional development, students can apply off-cycle using this form.

 For continuing graduate students in the Department of Scandinavian:

 There is an annual application cycle for continued funding in which each student is required to complete an updated application each February.
-The most recent version of the application form can be found here, and the general instructions for filling out the form here.
+The most recent version of the Continuing Student Support and Progress application form and general instructions for filling out the form can be found on the forms page here.

 For students enrolled in other UCB graduate programs: